Nickman takes command of Fort Leonard Wood Navy Detachment

-Navy Lt.
-Joshua Lamb passes the Center for Seabees and Facilities Engineering Navy Detachment Fort Leonard Wood guidon to Navy Lt.
-Jasen Nickman June 26 during a change-of-charge ceremony in Shields Hall, signifying Lamb relinquishing command of the detachment to Nickman.
+FORT LEONARD WOOD, Mo. — The Center for Seabees and Facilities Engineering Navy Detachment Fort Leonard Wood held a change-of-charge ceremony June 26 in Shields Hall, where Navy Lt.
+Joshua Lamb relinquished command to Navy Lt.
+Jasen Nickman.

+Lamb, who took command of the detachment in May 2021, said serving at Fort Leonard Wood has been a rewarding experience.

+“So much has transpired in the last three short years.
+As I looked back at the countless accomplishments and awards we have achieved, I am amazed,” Lamb said.
+“Your accomplishments are a celebration of collaboration, teamwork and the power of collective effort.
+I am proud to have worked side by side with each of you.”

 |Date Taken: